Douglas Wilson (theologian): Biography

 Douglas Wilson was born in 1953.
 In 1958 his family moved to Annapolis, Maryland, where he spent most of his childhood.
 His father, Jim Wilson, was a full-time evangelist who worked with the Officers' Christian Union.
 His father had become a Christian in the Naval Academy and worked in Christian literature ministry both in Annapolis and later in Idaho.
-His father moved to the Moscow, Idaho, area after retiring from the Navy to start a Christian bookstore on the Washington State University campus.
+His father moved to the Moscow, Idaho, area after leaving the Navy to start a Christian bookstore on the Washington State University campus.

-Wilson notes that upon high school graduation, he enlisted into the submarine service, serving on the USS Tusk and the USS Ray.
-He graduated from the University of Idaho, where he met his wife to be, Nancy, whom he married in 1975.
+Upon graduating high school, he enlisted into the submarine service, serving on the USS Tusk and the USS Ray.
+He graduated from the University of Idaho, and married Nancy in 1975.